adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-tb2j.rst

 -if, --input-filename
 ---------------------
 Relative or absolute path to the "exchange.out" file, including name and extension of the file.

 .. code-block:: text

     required
+    type: str

 .. _rad-plot-tb2j_output-name: